sam-watts/vscode-docker-debugging/README.md

 import debugpy

 debugpy.listen(("0.0.0.0", 5678))
-log.info("Waiting for client to attach...") debugpy.wait_for_client()
+print("Waiting for client to attach...") debugpy.wait_for_client()
 ```